Are Elites Meritocratic and Efficiency-Seeking? Evidence from MBA Students: Empirical Framework

 We begin by formalizing how spectators make redistribution decisions based on their fairness ideals.
 Consider a spectator who observes the initial earnings distribution $(w_H, w_L) \in {\rm I\!R}_+ \times {\rm I\!R}_+$ of two workers who competed for a fixed prize, where $w_H > w_L$ represents the earnings of the worker who won the competition (the ``high-earnings'' worker) and $w_L$ the earnings of the worker who lost (the ``low-earnings'' worker).

 We study an environment in which worker earnings are allocated based on some combination of performance and luck.
-Let $z_p \in [0, 1]$ denote the probability that the outcomes of a worker pair $p$ were determined by chance. $z_p$ can be interpreted as the role that luck plays in determining income inequality.
+Let $z_p \in [0, 1]$ denote the probability that the outcomes of a worker pair $p$ are determined by chance. $z_p$ can be interpreted as the role that luck plays in determining income inequality.
 When $z_p = 0$, the initial earnings are determined by workers' performance.
-The worker with a better performance earns $w_H$, and the other worker earns $w_L$; thus, inequality is due to differences in performance.
-When $z_p = 1$, earnings are randomly assigned to workers, and therefore inequality is entirely due to luck.
+The worker with a better performance earns $w_H$, and the other worker earns $w_L$; thus, inequality reflects differences in performance.
+When $z_p = 1$, earnings are randomly assigned to workers, and inequality therefore reflects luck alone.
 Spectators observe $w_H$, $w_L$, and $z_p$ but do not observe worker performance.

 Let $Y_{ip}$ be the earnings redistributed from the high- to the low-earnings worker in worker pair $p$ by spectator $i$.
-Since the amount of earnings redistributed determines the level of inequality in the final earnings, $Y_{ip}$ can also be interpreted as the level of inequality implemented by spectator $i$.
 We assume that a spectator's choice of how much earnings to redistribute, $Y_{ip}$, is guided by their \textit{fairness ideal}, that is, their preferences for what constitutes a fair earnings allocation given the role played by luck in determining worker earnings, $z_p$.
-We model fairness ideals as a mapping from initial distributions to final earnings distribution.
+We model fairness ideals as a mapping from initial distributions to final earnings distributions.
 Following the literature, we focus on three main types of fairness ideals:

 \begin{definition}[Fairness ideals] \begin{itemize} \item[] \item Spectator $i$ is an \emph{egalitarian} if $Y_{ip}(z_p) = \frac{w_H - w_L }{2}$ for all $z_p$. \item Spectator $i$ is a \emph{libertarian} if $Y_{ip}(z_p) = 0$ for all $z_p$. \item Spectator $i$ is a \emph{meritocrat} if $Y_{ip}(z_p)$ is strictly increasing in $z_p$ and $Y_{ip}(1) = \frac{w_H - w_L }{2}$. \end{itemize}